Aqua Tower Chicago: The Liquid Sculpture Defying Wind Loads

 Why is it considered a bird-friendly building?

-The undulating terraces and fritted glass (frit-glass) break up sky reflections, allowing birds to recognize the building as a solid object rather than an open void.
-Due to this conscious design, the project received PETA's "Proggy" Award.
+The undulating terraces and fritted glass (frit-glass) break up sky reflections, allowing birds to perceive the building as a solid object rather than an open void.
+For this conscious design, the project received PETA's "Proggy" Award.

-How was the budget managed with such a complex design?
+How was the budget controlled with such a complex design?

-The key was digital engineering: a GPS coordinate system was used to mark the curve points on the formwork with millimeter precision.
-This allowed the geometric complexity to cost only 2% more than a conventional skyscraper.
+The key was digital engineering: a GPS coordinate system was utilized to map out the curve points onto the formwork with millimeter precision.
+This allowed the geometric complexity to cost just 2% more than a conventional skyscraper.

-What happens with rainwater on the irregular terraces?
+What happens to rainwater on the irregular terraces?

-Each terrace features a subtle slope toward specific drains integrated directly into the slab.
-This design prevents a "waterfall" effect onto lower floors and protects the concrete from damaging freeze-thaw cycles, which are critical in Chicago’s climate.
+Each terrace features a subtle slope toward dedicated drains integrated directly into the concrete slab.
+This layout prevents a "waterfall" effect onto lower floors and protects the concrete from damaging freeze-thaw cycles, which are critical in Chicago's climate where 40 to 60 annual cycles are recorded—potentially compromising the material's durability if not managed properly.

 What is the technical link between Aqua and the St. Regis Chicago?

-Aqua served as a laboratory for passive wind damping.
-In the St. Regis, Jeanne Gang and Ron Klemencic evolved this concept into "blow-through floors"—unoccupied levels that allow wind to pass through, drastically reducing oscillation at a height of 363 meters.
+Aqua functioned as the laboratory for passive wind damping.
+At the St. Regis, Jeanne Gang and Ron Klemencic evolved this concept into "blow-through floors"—uninhabited, open levels that allow the wind to pass through to reduce sway at a height of 363 meters, utilizing openings equivalent to 30–40% of the perimeter to maximize lateral load dissipation.

 Logo José Miguel Hernández Hernández